lab596/civiform/Breaking-glass-on-database.md

 1. Sign into the AWS management console and open up cloudshell
 ![Windows task manager virtualization check](https://drive.google.com/uc?id=1I7pWoud4cm-oB7KBZGsuxtcMTv_dkWLe)

-2. Clone civiform: `git clone https://github.com/seattle-uat/civiform.git`
+2. In cloudshell, clone civiform: `git clone https://github.com/seattle-uat/civiform.git`

-3. Run `bin/breakglass-db-access prod` to break glass into prod.
+3. In cloudshell, run civiform's `bin/breakglass-db-access prod` script to break glass into prod.
 Or just `bin/breakglass-db-access` to break glass into staging.

 4. Make sure to exit out of the postgresql shell to terminate the ec2 instance and delete the emergency DB security group.